hazelcast/hazelcast-jet/site/docs/operations/kubernetes.md

 a sample file.

-Hazelcast Kubernetes Discovery requires creating a service to PODs where Hazelcast is running.
+Hazelcast Kubernetes Discovery requires creating a service to PODs where Hazelcast Jet is running.
 In case of using Kubernetes API mode, the service can be of any type.

 ### DNS Lookup